Homemade Bee Pollen Granola Bar Recipe

 This recipe is one of our favorites.
-Not only is it a healthy treat for when you’re on-the-go, but it’s also super quick (there’s only 10 steps!) and easy to make, with no baking required!
+Not only is it a healthy treat for when you’re on-the-go, but it’s also super quick (there’s only 10 steps)!

 Bee Pollen Granules are an excellent and completely natural source of essential vitamins, minerals, amino acids, and enzymes.

 Bee Pollen is collected by honeybees from the forests and pasture and is carefully dried to ensure there is no damage to or oxidation of the vital nutrients.

 Bee Pollen Granules can be described as one of the richest and most-complete foods in nature.